Giusseppe-97/Uncertainty_Quantification/docs/pages/demos/Getting Started/Codes/MatLab.md

 <img src="mat4.png" width="100%">
 <img src="mat5.png" width="100%">

-# Stockastic Galerkin Problem
+# Stochastic Galerkin Problem

 This dataset describes airfreight comprises tracking and tracing events from a forwarding company’s

-#  Stockastic Collocation Problem
+#  Stochastic Collocation Problem

 This dataset is trying to determine the league of a skillful gamer based on ability attributes.